Sakaki-Aruka/custom-crafter/README.md

 custom crafter does not work only a work bench block.
 If you want to use custom crafter features, place the base blocks under a work bench block 3 * 3.
 The default base block is `GOLDEN_BLOCK`.

+---

+# Help
+## about commands
+Run command `/cc help all` from Console or as a player in a server.